ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Dynamically generated client instance identifiers are string values that MUST be protected by the client instance as secrets.
 Instance identifier values MUST be unguessable and MUST NOT contain any information that would compromise any party if revealed.
-Instance identifier values are opaque to the client instance.
+Instance identifier values are opaque to the client instance, and their content is determined by the AS.
+The instance identifier MUST be unique per client instance at the AS.

 `instance_id` (string):
 : A string value used to represent the information